Halcyon Hot Springs sits on Upper Arrow Lake and features two decks with hot mineral pools

-Halcyon Hot Springs Village and Spa is a hot spring resort and real estate development in Canada’s British Columbia.
-It started out as a rustic spot and later got developed into a premium location with a variety of recreational opportunities for visitors and residents.
+Halcyon Hot Springs Village and Spa is a hot spring resort and residential development in British Columbia.

-Halcyon Hot Springs - Pools
+Halcyon Hot Springs Resort Soaking Experience

 Brief History